LLEDA -- Lifelong Self-Supervised Domain Adaptation: Related Work

-\textit{Domain Adaptation}: Domain adaptation is a special case of transfer learning where the goal is to learn a discriminative model in the presence of domain shift between source and target datasets.
+\textit{Domain Adaptation}: Under the assumption of independent and identically distributed (iid) data, a deep neural network trained on one set of data is expected to perform well on a new, unseen set of data.
+However, this assumption may not always hold in real-world applications due to the discrepancy between domain distributions, and applying the trained model to the new dataset may also result in negative performance.
+Domain adaptation is a special case of transfer learning where the goal is to learn a discriminative model in the presence of domain shift between source and target datasets.
 Various methods have been introduced to minimise the domain discrepancy in order to learn domain-invariant features.
 Some involve adversarial methods like DANN \cite{ganin2016domain}, ADDA \cite{tzeng2017adversarial} that help align source and target distributions.
-Other methods propose aligning distributions through minimising divergence using popular methods like maximum mean discrepancy \cite{gretton2012kernel, long2015learning, long2017deep, Gong2021, thota2020multi, Thota_2021_CVPR}, correlation alignment \cite{sun2016deep, chen2019joint}, and the Wasserstein metric \cite{chen2019deep, lee2019sliced}.
+Other methods propose aligning distributions through minimising divergence using popular methods like maximum mean discrepancy \cite{gretton2012kernel, long2015learning, long2017deep, jiang2020eeg, Gong2021, thota2020multi, Thota_2021_CVPR, zhang2022multi}, correlation alignment \cite{sun2016deep, chen2019joint, patel2022cross}, and the Wasserstein metric \cite{chen2019deep, lee2019sliced}.
 MMD was first introduced for the two-sample tests of the hypothesis that two distributions are equally based on observed samples from the two distributions \cite{gretton2012kernel}, and this is currently the most widely used metric to measure the distance between two feature distributions.
 The Deep Domain Confusion Network proposed by Tzeng et al.\cite{tzeng2014deep} learns both semantically meaningful and domain invariant representations, while Long et al. proposed DAN \cite{long2015learning} and JAN \cite{long2017deep} which both perform domain matching via multi-kernel MMD (MK-MMD) or a joint MMD (J-MMD) criteria in multiple domain-specific layers across domains.